cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 - Announcements will be made in lectures, and on the unit help forum, [`help3007`][help3007].
-- It's important to check the forum regularly -- at least once a week.
+- It's important to check the forum regularly -- at least twice a week.
 - If you log in and visit the forum site, you can set it to alert you via email when new postings are made.